 You can also change common images seen throughout our template, including the next, previous, ascending/descending buttons, etc..

-When completed, press "OK".
-Then be sure to press the Save button.
-Because these are configuration changes, you must restart Tomcat before your changes will go into affect.
+– When completed with making any changes, be sure to press the Save button.
+Because these are configuration changes, you must restart Tomcat before your changes will go into effect.